 Boy do we love a purple pepper.
-There are now countless purple and black varieties to choose from.
-However, one of the most striking is the buena mulata pepper.
+There are now countless purple and black chili varieties to choose from.
+However, one of the most striking and beautiful is the buena mulata pepper.

-This cayenne-type pepper was saved through generations, leading back to Horace Pippin, an artist living in Pennsylvania in the early 1920s.
+This cayenne-type pepper has been saved for many generations, leading back to Horace Pippin, an artist living in Pennsylvania in the early 1920s.
 He collected rare seeds, and is known to have traded the fish pepper, buena mulata, and golden honey varieties.

-In this article, we’ll discuss the buena mulata pepper in detail, including its appearance, heat level, flavor, and growth habits.
+In this article, I’ll share everything you need to know about the buena mulata pepper, including its appearance, heat level, flavor, and growth habit.
 Let’s get started!

 The flowers are also beautiful, with shades of light purple and white.
-As a C. annuum varietiy, the flowers produce lots of pollen, making self-fertilization easy, even with indoor plants.
+As a C. annuum variety, the flowers produce lots of pollen, making self-fertilization easy, even with indoor plants.

 The peppers grow to be long and slender, around 4 inches in length, and about 1/3 inch wide.
 The plants produce a relatively sparse canopy, with small, thin leaves.

-Our buena mulata required support from a young age, and especially once the plant was heavy with fruits.
+Our buena mulata plants have always required support from a young age, and especially once the plants become heavier with fruits.
 Compared to other cayenne types, the buena mulata certainly seems a bit more delicate, and not very vigorous.

 Just like most cayenne types, the buena mulata is a pretty spicy pepper variety.
 It isn’t among the hottest in the world, but it does pack a good punch of heat.